Feel like a homeschool failure? A Screwtape Letter for the homeschool mom

 How often do we try to measure our homeschooling success by home organization, our outward appearance, or our children’s approval?
 In truth, the victory that matters is in our hearts, hidden with Christ Jesus.

 C. S. Lewis reminded believers that “we battle not against flesh and blood” in his classic The Screwtape Letters.
-Inspired by his writings, we offer this, the third in a series of Screwtape Letters for the Homeschool Mom.
-May you be encouraged and blessed on your homeschool journey!
+Inspired by his writings, we offer this third Screwtape Letter for the Homeschool Mom.
+May you know encouragement and blessing on your homeschool journey!

 My dear Wormwood,

 I was delighted to hear that your patient renewed some desirable acquaintances over the holidays.
 Her second cousins are just the sort of people we want her to know—rich, shallow, and skeptical of anything they cannot see with their own eyes.
 Therefore, encourage her to care about what these relatives think.
 Even if spotless houses and $150 jeans and private schools are not important to her, shame her into hiding her real thoughts and personality.

 Make Her Feel Like Quitting Homeschool

 Lose no time making the patient feel like a homeschool failure who ought to quit homeschooling altogether.

 Imprison her mind by letting her see her house for what it really is: a kitchen table covered with crumbs and Play-Doh, a countertop overflowing with bills, and a front door in need of paint.

 Take her upstairs and let her count more children than bedrooms.
 Let her hear a baby crying and have her catch a preschooler drawing on the wall with a Sharpie.
 Remind her of the 10-year-old who cries whenever he writes.
 Whisper to her that it’s her own fault: she never earned a teaching credential or degree in child-rearing.
 What right has she to trust her own abilities?